Procerus/Procerus/README.md

 <h> Hello </h>
-I'm Lucas, a Bachelor in Mathematics and Physics at UW-Eau Claire.
-I am interested in opportunities in Software Development or in Data Analysis.
+I'm Lucas, a Bachelor in Mathematics and Physics currently working on a Masters of Computer Science.

 📫 How to reach me: